Lynne Murray – Director Digital Anthropology Lab

 Originally a trained fashion and textile designer working in London Fashion Week, Veronika migrated to R&D. With an undergraduate qualification in Fashion and Textile Design, Veronika was offered a scholarship to study for a PhD in Engineering Design by the University of Bath.
 Her specialist area is design of programmable materials, structures and systems.

 Cher Potter – London College of Fashion/Victoria & Albert Museum Senior Research Fellow in Design Futures

 Cher investigates 21st century design cultures.
 A member of the Editorial Board of the Journal of Futures Studies, she previously led the Creative Direction at WGSN Forecasting Bureau and curated the 23rd Impakt Arts Festival exploring a ‘postwestern turn’ in arts and design practice.

 A research-led fashion designer and academic whose work finds novel ways of conceiving and communicating design.
 Simon was one of the earliest designers to integrate digital technology into fashion practice.
 His pioneering ‘Digital Runway’ installation in 1999, was arguably the world’s first digitally interactive catwalk presentation.

 Maria Dada – Physical Computing & Web Development Research Fellow

-Maria is a researcher and creative technologist who investigates the possibilities of digital materials in reconfiguring socio-political and economic structures.
+Maria is a researcher and creative technologist who investigates the possibilities of the digital in transforming socio-political and economic structures.
 A PhD candidate in science and technology studies at Durham University she holds an MA from the Centre for Research in Modern European Philosophy and a BSc in Computing and Communication Arts from the Lebanese American University in Beirut.
 She also has ~10-years of experience as an interaction designer for Google, Abbey Road and Warp.net.

 Katherine Rees – Performance wearables and landscapes at DALab